jduckles/git-collaboration/countries/Tuvalu.md

 Tuvaluan and English

 ## interesting trivia
-name means "eight standing together", in reference to the eight island that make up the country
+name means "eight standing together", in reference to the eight islands that make up the country